 - Process cookies in redirections - If this option is selected, then any cookies set in the redirection response will be resubmitted when the redirection target is followed.

 - Enforce protocol choice on cross-domain redirections - By default, Repeater will negotiate the protocol as normal when redirected cross-domain.
 If you enable this option, it will follow any cross-domain redirections using the same protocol that is selected under Inspector > Request Attributes.
 This is important when testing for HTTP/2-specific vulnerabilities that trigger cross-domain requests.

-Normalize HTTP/1 line endings - By default, Repeater will normalize HTTP/1 line endings by automatically appending a newline character (
+Normalize HTTP/1 line endings - By default, Repeater normalizes HTTP/1 line endings by automatically appending a carriage return

 - Enable HTTP/2 connection reuse - By default, Repeater reuses the same connection for multiple HTTP/2 requests.
 You may want to disable this feature in cases where the server treats the first request on a connection differently to any subsequent requests.
 For more information, see our HTTP/2 documentation.

 Strip Connection header over HTTP/2 - By default, when an HTTP/2 request contains a

 Connectionheader, Burp strips this before sending the request to the server.
 This is because many HTTP/2 servers will reject requests containing this header.
 You can disable this option to try sending the header anyway to see how the server responds.